 Catfish can be found in every ecological niche.
-They are found primarily in fresh water all over the world, with the exception of Antarctica.
+They are found all over the world, though primarily in fresh water, with the exception of Antarctica.
 There are some that live in the oceans, though the few catfish that do live in seawater are thought to spawn in brackish water.
 They are members of a huge order of fish called the the Siluriformes, or ray-finned fish, and there are over 2400 catfish varieties.

 Catfish and humans have a very long history.
 People have fished and farmed them as a food source for hundreds of years in Africa, Asia, Europe, and North America.
 They are also popular in the aquarium hobby.
 They are enjoyed for their unique appearance but also as helpful scavengers to clean up left over foods.

-The catfish species list below includes popular catfish varieties as well lesser known species.
-Each fish guide has in-depth catfish information including their places of origin, habitats and behaviors as well as the fish care needed for successfully keeping aquarium catfish.
-Catfish pictures are also provided within each fish guide to help with catfish identification, and to aid in choosing pet fish.
+The species list below includes popular catfish varieties as well lesser known species.
+Each fish guide has in-depth information including their places of origin, habitats and behaviors as well as the fish care needed for successfully keeping them in the aquarium.
+Catfish pictures are also provided within each fish guide to help with identification, and to aid in choosing pet fish.

 Corydoras are ideal for every type of aquarist as they are very peaceful and very hardy!